Cybersecurity for Retail

 Blumira is a PCI-compliant SIEM with threat detection and response that alerts your team about critical cyber threats in real-time and provides automated and actionable response capabilities that reduce the overhead associated with traditional SIEM products.

-With Blumira Free SIEM edition, you can detect and respond to threats for 3 cloud integrations.
-It’s fast, easy, and free for IT and security teams in the retail industry to use.
+With Blumira SIEM, you can detect and respond to threats for 3 cloud integrations.
+It’s fast and easy for IT and security teams in the retail industry to use.